What Is Customer Analysis - Tips & Implementation Guide

 ii.
 Creating Detailed Customer Personas

-While segments represent portions of customers, personas encapsulate key types.
-These representative composites have relevant traits from analysis – age, attitudes, behaviors, preferences, goals, and pain points.
+While segments represent customer groups, personas capture key customer types in detail.
+These personas are based on traits identified through analysis—such as age, attitudes, behaviors, preferences, goals, and pain points.

 iii.
 Predictive Analysis